AutodeskAILab/Fusion360GalleryDataset/docs/assembly_joint.md

 ![Assembly Dataset - Joint Labels](images/assembly_joint_labels.jpg)

 In addition to the B-Rep entities, the `axis_line`, shown in yellow above, contains the `origin` point and `direction` vector on the joint axis when in an assembled state.
-The `transform` represents the rigid body transform that moves the each body from their local coordinates into an assembled state.
+The `transform` represents the rigid body transform that moves each body from their local coordinates into an assembled state.
 The `transform` is given as a coordinate system.

 An example entry for `geometry_or_origin_one` is shown below: